Ayushverma408/Ayushverma408/README.md

 ## Things I'm building

 - **Advanced RAG for Surgical Residents** — context-aware retrieval for medical knowledge bases
-- **Pinterest but for websites** - Vibecoding this Passion project.
-Pinterest for bookmarks, websites, articles
+- **Pinterest but for websites** - A long time planned passion project.
+Pinterest for bookmarks, websites, articles.
+For the nerds.
-- **LeetCode MCP Server** - Planned for later

 ## dotfiles